sssabry/3D_fluid_simulation/README.md

 # Fluid-Simulation
-Physics engine for high-performance real-time 3D fluid simulation and volumetric rendering
+Physics-based simulation engine for high-performance real-time 3D fluid simulation and volumetric rendering

 ## Inspired by and based on:
 - an investigation I did during my internship @ Oxford Nanopore and a thermodynamics exploration i did for IB Math AA HL